samandaruzbekistan/quiz-checker-telegram-bot/CHANNEL_SUBSCRIPTION_SETUP.md

 1. **Bot not admin in channel**: The bot must be an admin in the channels it's checking
 2. **Invalid channel ID**: Make sure the channel IDs are correct (can be @username or numeric ID)
 3. **API errors**: Check that your bot token is valid and has the necessary permissions
+4. **Button not working**: Ensure the bot has permission to send inline keyboards

 ### Debug Mode